strauss02/heroku-deployment/README.md

 # heroku-deployment

-this repo is a part of a learning process, and is used for training porpuses only
+This repo is a part of a learning process, and is used for training porpuses only.
+The deployed app can be seen [here](https://powerful-wildwood-24819.herokuapp.com/)